Rich2/openstrat/README.md

 <h3> Heapless Compound Value type collections library</h3>

 <p>Scala currently set to 2.13.3.
 Scala.Js set to 1.3.0.
 Sbt currently set to 1.3.13.
+Note (probably due to the JavaFx dependency) Sbt will not work
+ running on Windows in Git Bash.
 Update your Mill to 0.8.0.
 Jdk 11 prefered.

 </body>
 </html>